sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Native Apps' [[RFC8252]], and the terms defined by 'OpenID Connect Core 1.0' [[OpenID.Core]].

 In addition to the above terminology, this profile defines the following terms:

+Representation

+>  The action of one party acting on behalf of another party through delegated authority, which was given voluntary or based on legal grounds.
+Both parties can either be natural or juridical persons.
+The fact that one party is authorized on behalf of another party is named a _representation relationship_.

+eIDAS

+>  eIDAS (Electronic Identification, Authentication and Trust Services) is an EU regulation on electronic identification and trust services for electronic transactions in the European Union.

 * TODO Representation
 * TODO Representation Relationship
 * TODO eIDAS